-- (a) shaking bees in fine sugar to enable the dislodgement of Varroa mite so to be able to detect the presence of Varroa mite (sugar shake), - (b) uncapping the bee brood to inspect the brood for the presence of Varroa mite (brood uncapping), or - (c) washing bees in ethanol to detach Varroa mites to inspect for the presence of Varroa mite (ethanol washing).
+(a) shaking bees in fine sugar to enable the dislodgement of Varroa mite so to be able to detect the presence of Varroa mite (sugar shake), swarm means a natural assemblage of feral bees in a migratory state that has separated from a hive or wild nest with the intention of establishing a new colony at another location.

+- (b) uncapping the bee brood to inspect the brood for the presence of Varroa mite (brood uncapping), or - (c) washing bees in ethanol to detach Varroa mites to inspect for the presence of Varroa mite (ethanol washing).